-We work in partnership with 25 partner organisations to reach older people who are experiencing, or at risk of loneliness and/or isolation.
+We worked with 25 partner organisations to reach older people who were experiencing, or at risk of loneliness and/or isolation.

 In 2019, we appointed University of East London to undertake an evaluation of the Connect Hackney programme.
-The evaluation is seeking to find out how the programme is making a difference to older residents in Hackney.
-The University of East London is collecting feedback and documenting experiences from a range of people, including: participants, project staff, and partners.
-Research findings are based on interviews and a participant survey.
-The local evaluation is also contributing to a national evaluation of the National Lottery Community Fund’s Fulfilling Lives, Ageing Better programme.
+The evaluation aimed to find out how the programme was making a difference to older residents in Hackney.
+The University of East London collected feedback and documented experiences from a range of people, including: participants, project staff, and partners.
+Research findings were based on interviews and a participant survey.
+The local evaluation also contributed to a national evaluation of the National Lottery Community Fund’s Fulfilling Lives, Ageing Better programme.